mkucmus/doc/userguide/getting_started/settings/users.rst

   This email address must be different from the one that is associated with your original Admin account

+4. Assign one of the existing **Roles** to the user account

-4. Then you have to decide which of the following user authentication method to choose:
+5. Then you have to decide which of the following user authentication method to choose:

   - To authenticate user via an **API key**, do the following: